The good news for non-developers is that it’s possible to build a predictive model without machine learning or coding skills.

 TADA is a unique engine inspired by evolutionary algorithms.
 All you need to do is to click on one button and wait a few minutes or hours (depending on the size of your dataset) until the model is ready for your analysis and use.

 Once created, the model can be run on your new dataset to get predictions.
 TADA generates code that can be used within scripts in your favorite language.

 Building predictive models can be done without coding skills.
 The most critical step is to prepare a dataset and define your business objective.
 The rest is easy as a few clicks.
-Get free lifetime access or learn more about TADA packages.
+Get your free lifetime access now!